signorello/P4-edu_wiki/Hackathon-Project-Ideas.md

 ***

+**Title:** Multi-target applications

+**Description:** One of the limitations of existing P4 code is that different architectures require different code.
+The goal of this project will be to take some existing P4 applications, written for a given architecture, and port it to other architectures.
+Recommended architectures include v1model, PSA and SimpleSumeSwitch, but all open-source architectures can be used.
+The code can then be used for educational purposes.

+**Type (P4 Practice / Community Contribution):** Mainly P4 practice, but for a community contribution.

+***

 **Title:** P4Fun

 **Description:** Implement a classic game in P4.
 Examples include tic-tac-toe, Battleship, and others.

 **Type (P4 Practice / Community Contribution):** P4 practice.

+***

+**Title:** PSA bug fixes

+**Description:** The architecture workgroup requests assistance in fixing some of the bugs currently documented in [its issues list](https://github.com/p4lang/p4-spec/issues).
+Bug fixes are especially encouraged for PSA.

+**Type (P4 Practice / Community Contribution):** Community contribution

+**Proposed by:** Calin Cascaval

 ***